We love digital 0330 353 0300

 Think about it like this – if you have 1,000 canonical pages on your site, and each one of those has a canonicalised page pointing at, suddenly you have a 2,000 page site.
 Search engines only need to crawl 1,000 of those pages, so why allow them to crawl double the amount?

-This may not be an issue on a site this size, but when if we’re talking about sites with tens of thousands or hundreds of thousands of pages – this can easily become an issue.
+This may not be an issue on a site this size, but when if we’re talking about sites with tens of thousands or hundreds of thousands of pages – this will become an issue.

-Alternatively, website crawlers are a good way to check canonical tags en-masse.
-Screaming Frog will break down the amount of canonicalised pages, which of those are canonicalised, and which of those are self-referencing
+Alternatively, website crawlers are a good way to check canonical tags on scale.
+Screaming Frog will provide more insight into canonicalised pages, which of those are canonicalised, and which of those are self-referencing.

 When A 301 Redirect Rather Than a Canonical Tag Makes Sense

-If you decide that you are going to get rid of canonicalised pages that don’t need to exist, it’s a good idea to 301 redirect them to canonical page.
-This means that any traffic or authority associated with the redirected URL will be passed through to the final destination.
+If you decide that you are going to get rid of canonicalised pages that don’t need to exist, it’s best to apply a 301 redirect to the canonical page.
+This means that any traffic or authority associated with the redirected URL will be passed through to the final destination URL.

 Once redirected, any links to the redirected pages can be deleted to stop search engines crawling them.